 VCU Lipidomics/Metabolomics Shared Resource

-The VCU Lipidomics/Metabolomics Shared Resource (VLMC) is a key focal point for development of a sustainable critical mass of expertise in lipid signaling and state-of-the-art analytical techniques.
+The VCU Lipidomics/Metabolomics Core (VLMC) is a focal point for the development of a sustainable critical mass of expertise in lipid signaling and state-of-the-art analytical techniques.

 - Core Overview

-The objective/goal of the VCU Lipidomics/Metabolomics Shared Resource (VLMC) is to provide cost-effective and highly quantitative lipid and small metabolite analyses for Massey Cancer Center members.
-The resource director and/or staff also provide: consultative services for experimental design and data interpretation, education to certify end-users in the use of the equipment, operator-assisted analysis, and instrument maintenance.
-The VLMC is a centralized resource located in newly renovated space on the 2nd floor of Sanger Hall in rooms 2-012 and 2-006 with additional space containing freezers for longer term storage in 2-010.
-The facility is within close walking distance of the Massey Cancer Center, and standard hours for the facility are 9:00 am until 5:00 pm, Monday through Friday, and certified users have access to the facility 24 hours per day, 7 days per week.
+The objective of the VCU Lipidomics/Metabolomics Core (VLMC) is to provide cost-effective and quantitative lipid and small metabolite analyses for Massey Cancer Center members.
+Staff provides consultative services for experimental design and data interpretation, education to certify end-users in the use of the equipment, operator-assisted analysis, and instrument maintenance.
+The VLMC is located in Sanger Hall 2-012 and 2-006 with additional space and freezers in 2-010.
+Standard facility are 9:00 am - 5:00 pm Monday through Friday.
+Certified users have access to the facility 24/7.

 The facility is built around four tandem triple quadrupole/linear ion trap mass spectrometers, two high-end AB SCIEX 4000 QTRAPs, an AB SCIEX 5500 QTRAP, and an AB SCIEX 6500 QTRAP.
-These instruments have the necessary resolution and sensitivity for a broad range of qualitative and quantitative lipid and metabolite analyses required for exhaustive characterization of lipid signaling molecules and metabolic pathways (see included Table for lipid classes analyzed by the VLMC).
-The lipidomics facility provides both qualitative and quantitative analysis of lipid species utilizing high-performance liquid chromatography tandem mass spectrometry (LC-MS/MS).
-The AB SCIEX 4000 QTRAPs are mainly utilized for the analysis of high-level lipids (e.g. SM, S1P (in serum), ceramides, LPA, CL, etc...).
-The 5500 and 6500 QTRAPs are used for eicosanoids allowing us to analyze 157 of these lipids in a single run and for examining low abundant lipids and protein-lipid interactions due to their high sensitivity.
+These instruments have the resolution and sensitivity for a broad range of qualitative and quantitative lipid and metabolite analyses required for exhaustive characterization of lipid signaling molecules and metabolic pathways (see included Table for lipid classes analyzed).
+The facility provides qualitative and quantitative analysis of lipid species using high-performance liquid chromatography tandem mass spectrometry (LC-MS/MS).
+The AB SCIEX 4000 QTRAPs are mainly utilized for the analysis of high-level lipids (e.g. SM, S1P (in serum), ceramides, LPA, CL, etc.).
+The 5500 and 6500 QTRAPs are used for eicosanoids to analyze 157 lipids in a single run and to examine low abundant lipids and protein-lipid interactions due to their high sensitivity.

-The VLMC has recently acquired an AB SCIEX Quadrupole Time of Flight (QTOF 5600+) mass analyzer.
-This high-resolution mass analyzer allows us to undertake investigative analysis of biological systems.
-A typical workflow would include interrogation of the entire mass range of the analyzer (50-1250 m/z) at a mass accuracy of 1-2ppm between a treatment and control biological state via MS and MS/MS analysis.
+The VLMC has acquired an AB SCIEX Quadrupole Time of Flight (QTOF 5600+) mass analyzer, which allows users to conduct investigative analysis of biological systems.
+A typical workflow includes interrogation of the entire mass range of the analyzer (50-1250 m/z) at a mass accuracy of 1-2ppm between a treatment and control biological state via MS and MS/MS analysis.
 This data acquisition is followed by post-acquisition comparative statistical analysis to identify the changes in the metabolome/lipidome between the two states.
-As such, this mass analyzer is an effective hypotheses generator, allowing the identification of perturbations in the metabolome/lipidome during the onset and progression of disease as well as with different treatments.
-In conjunction with our existing complement of high throughput hybrid triple quadruple linear ion trap mass analyzers the generated hypotheses can easily be validated in large sample cohorts in a targeted fashion.
+This mass analyzer is an effective hypotheses generator, allowing the identification of perturbations in the metabolome/lipidome during the onset and progression of disease as well as with different treatments.
+In conjunction with the high throughput hybrid triple quadruple linear ion trap mass analyzers, the generated hypotheses can easily be validated in large sample cohorts in a targeted fashion.